-A study of selected writers in American literature since the Civil War.
+This course is a study of American Literature from the Civil War to the present.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.
 (CAN ENGL 16) (ENGL 150 + 155 = CAN ENGL SEQ C)

-ENGLISH 156 - 3 Units Asian/American Literature
+Asian/American Literature

 A study of modern Asian/American Literature with emphasis on the rich Asian heritage, immigrant plight, and second-generation struggles with bi-culturalism as revealed in prominent literary works by Asian/American writers.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.